zdavatz/oddb.org/devenv.README.md

 The `bundle install` must be called manually (for unknown reasons sometimes even twice.)

 It is your responsability that the port (default 5433) used for the postgres database is in sync between this file (devenv.nix) and [etc/db_connection.rb](./etc/db_connection.rb).
+It could look like this

+      require 'dbi'
+      require 'odba/connection_pool'
+      require 'pg'
+      ODBA.storage.dbi = ODBA::ConnectionPool.new('DBI:Pg:dbname=ch_oddb;host=localhost;port=5433', 'postgres', '')

 # Setup